-Winter break is upon us– a time when many Macomb County families dust off the hockey and figure skates and enjoy some family time by hitting the ice skating rink or local lake.
+2020 had an usually mild autumn.
+But winter officially arrives today, and freezing temperatures are upon us.
+It’s a time when many Macomb County families dust off the hockey and figure skates and enjoy some family time by hitting the ice skating rink or local lake.
+And this year, during the pandemic, even more children and adults are turning to ice skating as a healthy and fun outdoor activity that they can enjoy while social distancing.

 But since most amateur ice skaters have neither the knowledge nor training of Olympians or other professionals, they remain in the dark about the many ice skating injuries for which they are at risk.
 Wrist injuries in particular make up a large portion of the ice skating injuries we treat at our Macomb County practice, and can be avoided with a few important safety precautions.